Dirk-Sandberg/FirebaseLoginScreen/README.md

 This package lets you very easily incorporate a login screen into your app.

+If a user has already signed in, it will store their login data and automatically sign them in the next time around.
+In this case, the login screens will not be shown, and your app will immediately do whatever you have coded it to do in the `on_login_success` function of the `FirebaseLoginScreen`.

 <h2><b>--------- USAGE ---------</b></h1>

 In your main.py file, include the following import statement:<br>